-For every online workers like freelancing designers, developer, seo master- the portfolio is one the best media to get some work and present a good working hand infront of audience.
-As a frelancer my experience is that , before hiring you, buyer or client must check working skills.
-So your portfolio site must be good and attractive as well as it have some sort of quality to represt you.
+For every online workers like freelance designers, freelance developer, SEO master- the portfolio is one the best media to get some work and present a good working hand in-front of audience/client.
+As a freelancer my experience is that, before hiring contractor, clients always check working skills.
+In that situation portfolio website can create a good impression to a client.
+So, portfolio site must be good and attractive as well as it have some sort of quality to represent you.

-Tabs can be a great way to make informations about a project quickly available without leaving the page.
+Tabs can be a great way to make information about a project quickly available without leaving the page.
 For example, you can insert project descriptions in a secondary tab because you know that only a few visitors will have interest in it.
-In third tab, you can insert your contact informations.
+In third tab, you can insert your contact information.
 Tabs can be loaded via ajax that means you can load your data while you click in tab link.
-Check this example- Nanotabs

 If you want to show a project evolution, jQuery cycle could be the way to go.
 It is basically a slideshow with awesome transition effects, and the ability to use different actions to move from one slide to another.